Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/exit_lists_start_here/_index.md

 ![](/Images/TransferCFT/exit_list.png)

-The following section explains the high-level steps when using an exit list.
+The following section explains the high- level steps when using an exit list.

 <span id="Set_the_exit_parameters"></span>